piskareviv/blog_aux_ntt_1/text/main.md

 My CPU has 4 cores, what if we run our code on all four cores in parallel?

-For array that fit in L2 cache it makes no difference whether we run convolution on a single core or four convolution on all four cores simultaneously.
+For arrays that fit in L2 cache it makes no difference whether we run convolution on a single core or four convolution on all four cores simultaneously.
 But for larger array performance of parallel version degrades quickly.
 At the rightmost point (`n = 2^28`), parallel version is almost two times slower.